Mimetis/Dotmim.Sync/Readme.md

 * An leightweight AdvenureWorks databases, acting as the Server database (called **AdventureWorks**)
 * An empty database, acting as the Client database (called **Client**)

-Here a sample on how to make a simple sync :
+Here are the simpliest steps to be able to make a simple sync :

+* Create a **.Net Core 2.0** or **.Net Fx 4.6** console application.
+* Add the nugets packages [DotMim.Sync.SqlServer](https://www.nuget.org/packages/Dotmim.Sync.SqlServer/) and [DotMim.Sync.Sqlite](https://www.nuget.org/packages/Dotmim.Sync.Sqlite/)
+* Add this code :

 ```
 // Sql Server provider, the master.